SooryaGeorge7/Patient-Manager/README.md

  ![View Appointment error](documentation/features/menu-option-c/view-appointment/view-appointment-error.png)

- If user enter's a file number that is not in the appointments sheet, the user is displayed an error message to add appointment first.
+ If user enters a file number that is not in the appointments sheet, the user is displayed an error message to add appointment first.

 * MENU OPTION D